The Best Cyber Insurance of 2026

 - It helps with PR.
 For businesses, cyber insurance helps you improve your reputation after a data breach.

 - It helps with restoration after identity theft.
-For any customers affected by the data breach, cyber insurance will help them after their identities have been stolen with services like identity monitoring, web monitoring, credit monitoring, and identity restoration.
+For any customers affected by the data breach, cyber insurance will help them after their identities have been stolen with services like identity monitoring, web monitoring, credit protection, and identity restoration.

 What We Don’t Like